flodri/py-DMUD/README.txt

 0.3.2 (09-06-2020):
   - A lot of cleaning of MAIN.py to make it easier to read and more PEP8 compliant, thanks pycodestyle
-  - every exit var has been renamed exit_ to avoid redefining built-in 0.3.1 (09-06-2020):
+  - every exit var has been renamed exit_ to avoid redefining built-in
+  - added the !prefixe command, which change the prefixe for server commands and save it 0.3.1 (09-06-2020):
   - added the disconnect methode to the player_obj class, which simplify some part of the code
   - make sure everyone is disconnected when the game start to avoid people being unexpectedly connected